Trust me when I tell you, living on a cruise boat isn't all champagne and rose petals.

 Yes, we sail to some of the most tranquil and private bays and coves along the Turquoise Coast.
 (I'd like to have more time to REALLY explore, but really, wouldn't we all?)

-Yes, I often spend my evenings sitting with my partner, listening to the waves and gazing at the moonlit sky.
-But, we're on call, discretely keeping watch over everything to make sure the boat is safe and our guests are having a great time.
+Yes, I often spend my evenings sitting with my husband, listening to the waves and gazing at the moonlit sky.
+But, we're on call, discretely keeping watch over everyone and everything to make sure the boat is safe and our guests are having a great time.

 Anyways, there are many things to admire about my life.
 I have a comfortable home, a strong relationship, a job that makes me happy, the opportunity to meet fabulous people and travel to amazing destinations.
 But none of them are specific to living on a cruise boat in the Mediterranean.